Crafting Long-Term Confidence for the People and Causes You Care About

 Coordinating With Your Estate Attorney

-We do not replace your attorney, but instead, we work alongside them.
+We are not attorneys and do not replace your attorney or the legal advice they provide.
+Instead, we work alongside them.
 Our role is to help you think through key decisions, understand how your documents are structured, and ensure everything aligns with your broader financial plan.

 Beneficiary & Ownership Review